(12/10/02)

 Bruce : High end if it is right is still selling

-Bruce : but there are fewer people who can afford it so it is a shrinking market
+Bruce : but there are fewer people who can afford it so it is a shrinking

 Bruce : everyone is looking for a bargain this year